Where to Stay in Botswana: Our Top Safari Camps and Lodges

 Protected wildlife areas make up just over 25 percent of the land in Botswana.
 The result is a relatively small number of exclusive camps and lodges with limited visitors allowed.
 There’s still plenty of variation to be found though; from intimate, family-friendly camps, romantic hideaways and safari gems, to sumptuous retreats.

 Choosing where to stay in Botswana means exploring the rich diversity of the different regions.
-There’s the Linyanti, with vast lagoons, teeming with wildlife and birds.
-The arid Makgadikgadi, with its salt pans and rock islands.
+There’s the Okavango Delta's labyrinth of waterways and islands.
+The Linyanti with vast lagoons, teeming with wildlife and birds.
+The arid Kalahari Desert, the ancient homeland of the San people, still there today and Makgadikgadi, with its salt pans and rock islands.

 Here’s our ultimate list of the very best camps across Botswana.